Artwork Page for Child’s Coat with Ducks in Pearl Medallions

 This precious coat was presumably made for a Tibetan prince.
 Given the coat’s pristine condition, though, it is unclear whether the garment was ever worn, or was used as a diplomatic gift or perhaps as currency.

-Squared, woven silk coat patterned with repeated circles outlined with white dots in which two geometric ducks face each other with red heads and legs, and yellow bodies detailed with dark blue and white against a green background.
-Between the circles, against a red background, an ornate plus-sign-like shape curls.
+A squared woven silk coat features repeated circles outlined with white dots in which two geometric ducks face each other with red heads and legs, and yellow bodies detailed with dark blue and white against a green background.
+Between the circles, against a red background, curls an ornate plus-sign-like shape.
 A strip of the pattern cuts down from the triangular neck, interrupting the continuous pattern across the chest.

 Child’s Coat with Ducks in Pearl Medallions